Samir-ZD/Feedback-app/README.md

 ### Installation and Setup Instructions

-Download or Clone the Repository and run `npm install`
+Clone the Repository and run `npm install`

 ### Run ReactApp